ds-modules/curriculum-guide/_sources/technology/shiny.md

 Explore Shiny Dashboard
 ```

-You can also view the code that generated the dashboard as part of the rendered output.
+You can also view the code that generated the dashboard in the rendered output.

 ```{figure} ../images/shinycode.PNG
 :width: 500px